 Earn at least minimum wage.
-In Illinois the minimum wage is \$8.25 an hour.
+The federal minimum wage is \$7.25 an hour.
 This doesn't apply to some jobs.
 See http://go.usa.gov/jnBW.

 Workers' compensation benefits if you are hurt on the job.

 Medical care, whether or not you miss work.